SunsetFi/simply-openapi/packages/controllers/docs/api-reference/contexts.md

 The following methods are available to simplify working with the request:

 - `getPathParam(name)` - Gets the value of the path parameter of the given name.
+  If the parameter is not set, `undefined` is returned.
 - `getHeader(name)` - Gets the value of the header of the given name.
 This method is case insensitive.
+  If the header is not set, `undefined` is returned.
+  If the header is set more than once, an array of values is returned.
 - `getQuery(name)` - Gets the value of the query parameter with the given name.
+  If the query parameter is not set, `undefined` is returned.
+  If the query parameter is set more than once, an array of values is returned.
 - `getCookie(name)` - Gets the value of the cookie with the given name.
+  If the cookie is not set, `undefined` is returned.

 The following methods are available for working with [Request Data](../dev/request-data.md):